Sustainable Agriculture Institute

 Policy brief & purpose

 We’ll follow all legal prohibitions for retaliation and will grant employees the right to speak about misconduct.
-At any case, we will make an effort to preserve legality and business ethics.
+In any case, we will make an effort to preserve legality and business ethics.

 Actions that often bring about retaliation include but are not limited to:

-- Complaints for company actions that harm the environment or society
+- Complaints about company actions that harm the environment or society

 - Requests for parental or other leave